ocaml/ocaml.org/data/tutorials/rs_00_guidelines.md

 ###  Clarity of OCaml code
 The OCaml language includes powerful constructs which allow simple and clear programming.
-The main problem to obtain crystal clear programs it to use them appropriately.
+The main problem to obtain crystal clear programs is to use them appropriately.

 The language features numerous programming styles (or programming